Muyun2023/OhmyJ_Zoo/README.md

   - The logo image will be a link to the home page
   - The logo image will have an alt attribute that describes the image

-## Navigation requirements
+## Navigation
 - The page will include a `<nav>` that includes links to each of these pages:
   - "Home"
   - "About"
   - "Register"
 - The navigation is wherever in your HTML structure you want, but should appear on every page
   - Example: The navigation may be inside the `<header>` or it may not be, either is acceptable
-- You may choose different text for the links
+- choose different text for the links
   - They must link to those pages
   - The text you use must make it clear that they link to those pages
     - Example: "About Us" or "About Dragons" are fine, but "Ponder the Inscrutable" is not clear that it takes you to the about page
-- You may link to the pages with absolute or relative paths, your choice
+- link to the pages with absolute or relative paths
-  - You must NOT use fully qualified URLs in these links (Example no mention of "localhost")
+  - NOT use fully qualified URLs in these links (Example no mention of "localhost")

 The navigation must be shown in at least one of the following ways:
 - A horizonal menu with dropdowns
 - A vertical menu that does slide-in/slide-out

 For clarity:
-* You will have a nav
+* have a nav
 * The nav will have at least one dropdown/slide-in
-* Somewhere inside the navigation you have the three listed options(and possibly more)

-You can decide where those listed options appear - as main menu options or as submenu options, but all three of the listed pages must be reachable via the navigation
+* Somewhere inside the navigation you have the three listed options(and possibly more) as main menu options or as submenu options, but all three of the listed pages must be reachable via the navigation

-## Content Requirements
+## Content

 ### Homepage Contents

 The home page will include at least 3 UI Cards.
 Each card will contain at least:
   - A visible and semantic heading title
     - Hint: Remember not to skip numbers in h1-h6 elements!